JvanKatwijk/swradio-8/README.md

 Anyway, FT8 is a small signal, using tones with a predefined length and a well defined distance between successive ones.
-The signal width is 7 times 6.25 Hz, i.e. about 45 Hz, and messages have a defined length of 79 tones, with 6 tones per second.
+The signal width is 7 times 6.25 Hz, i.e. about 45 Hz, and messages have a defined length of 79 tones, with 6 tones per second (i.e. app 12.5 seconds).

 The decoder has three control elements